 This humble yet flavorful Indian spiced cabbage and peas dish is a regular side served in Indian homes.
 The recipe is simple and calls for a handful of basic Indian spices, and takes very little time to make in an Instant Pot.

 This Indian cabbage and peas stir fry goes by many different names, including bandh gobi matar or patta gobi matar.
 Both patta gobi and bandh gobi translate to “cauliflower,” and matar means “peas.”

 Chances are you won’t find this dish served in an Indian restaurant – it’s not fancy, and it doesn’t call for cream or butter – it’s pretty basic.
 But go into an Indian home, and you might find that it’s a regularly served dish – at least, that was the case for me growing up in a Punjabi home.
 This is real Indian food – or maybe I should say “everyday Indian food.”
 Cabbage and peas sabzi is the kind of thing an Indian mama/parent would make for you.

 I’ve mentioned this several times in previous blog posts, but the great thing about cooking Indian vegetables in an Instant Pot is that they don’t all have to be some sort of veg curry.
 You don’t want to drown your vegetables in sauce all the time.
-This cabbage dish is a great example of a stir-fry/sauté dish that you can make in a pressure cooker.
-It takes far less time than if you were to make it on the stovetop and you don’t need to add much water to the pot because veggies naturally release water.
+This cabbage dish is a great example of a stir-fry/sauté dish you can make in a pressure cooker.
+It takes far less time than if you were to make it on the stovetop, and you don’t need to add much water to the pot because veggies naturally release water.